-A simple recipe that makes winter squash positively addictive, this is a nice addition to the winter plate for everyday or holiday meals.
+With a subtle hint of soy sauce and maple syrup, this is a simple recipe that makes roasted winter squash positively addictive.
+It’s a nice addition to everyday or holiday winter meals.

 - 2 1/2 to 3 pounds small winter squash